rtmigo/xrandom_dart/README.md

 # Determinism

-Xrandom's classes have a `expected` method.
+Xrandom's classes can be also created with `expected` method.
 It is made specifically for testing.

 ``` dart
 test('my test', () {